pepopowitz/getting-unstuck/slides/src/04-isolate.md

 Notes:

-Test the system together.
-Does it fail?
-If so...
+the test should fail because the system isn't working as you understand it

+then...

 ---